Nommo: References in fiction

 The belief structure surrounding Nommo, as well as Robert Temple's conclusion from his pseudoarchaeology book The Sirius Mystery, were used by Larry Niven and Steven Barnes as the background for the role-playing game in The California Voodoo Game, the third volume in their Dream Park series.
 Novelist Tom Robbins discusses Nommo and the Sirius mysteries in his novel Half Asleep in Frog Pajamas.
 Nommo and the Dogon are also widely mentioned in Philip K. Dick's novel V.A.L.I.S..
 The Nommo are also mentioned in the second book of Ian Douglas's Legacy Trilogy (Battlespace) where the marines encounter the Nommo in the Sirius star system.
 There are also references to the Nommo in Grant Morrison's comic book series, The Invisibles.
 A major character in the webcomic series Forming by Jesse Moynihan is inspired by (and named) Nommo.

+Since 2017, the African Speculative Fiction Society has given out a prize called the Nommo Award to science fiction and fantasy writing from the African continent or by writers from the African diaspora.

+In popular culture

+Jazz composer and bassist Jymie Merritt dedicated a composition to the Nommo, circa 1965, entitled "Nommo."